-Blank verse first appeared in 16th century Italy during the Renaissance, an adaptation of unrhymed poetry from ancient Greece and Rome.
-It was later introduced to England in the 1550s by Henry Howard, Earl of Surrey with his translation of Virgil’s The Aenid.
+Blank verse first appeared in sixteenth-century Italy during the Renaissance, an adaptation of unrhymed poetry from ancient Greece and Rome.
+It was later introduced to England in the 1550s by Henry Howard, Earl of Surrey with his translation of Virgil’s The Aeneid.
 Playwright Christopher Marlowe and other dramatists from this period helped develop and increase the prominence of blank verse in the English language.
-Since then it has been widely used in dramatic and epic poetry.
+Since then, it has been widely used in dramatic and epic poetry.

-For at least half a century blank verse was considered the standard for many English writers, including William Shakespeare and John Milton.
-Shakespeare’s earlier works like A Midsummer Night’s Dream and Milton’s Paradise Lost include some of the most famous examples of blank verse in literature.
+For at least half a century, blank verse was considered the standard for many English writers, including William Shakespeare and John Milton.
+Shakespeare’s earlier works, such as A Midsummer Night’s Dream and Milton’s Paradise Lost, include some of the most famous examples of blank verse in literature.

 Most blank verse in English is written in iambic pentameter: a traditional form of rising meter consisting of lines containing five iambic feet, or ten syllables.
-Shakespeare famously used iambic pentameter across his writings, such as in this excerpted monologue from Act 1 of Macbeth:
+Shakespeare famously used iambic pentameter across his writings, such as in this excerpted monologue from Act One of Macbeth:

 O, that this too too solid flesh would melt,

 Or that the Everlasting had not fixed

 His canon gainst self-slaughter!
 O God, O God!

 Seem to me all the uses of this world!

 After being adapted by the English romantic poets like William Wordsworth and John Keats, blank verse as a form began to be utilized with more flexibility and looseness.
 The likes of Wallace Stevens and Robert Frost refitted the tradition for the twentieth century with modern poems that include “The Idea of Order at Key West” and “Home Burial,” respectively.